EhsanGLB/parabolicRadialVelocityBC/README.md

 # parabolicRadialVelocityBC
-This is a boundary condition written based on foam-extend-4.1.
+This is a boundary condition  for parabolic radial velocity at inlet written based on foam-extend-4.1.

 ## Mathematical Relationships